pysam-developers/pysam/doc/api.rst

    import pysam
    samfile = pysam.AlignmentFile("ex1.bam", "rb")

-Once a file is opened you can iterate over all of the read mapping to a specified region using :meth:`~pysam.AlignmentFile.fetch`.
+Once a file is opened you can iterate over all of the reads mapping to a specified region using :meth:`~pysam.AlignmentFile.fetch`.
 Each iteration returns a :class:`~pysam.AlignedSegment` object which represents a single read along with its fields and optional tags::